jjunyjjuny/react-typescript-boilerplate/README.md

 # React + TypeScript boilerplate

-CRA에 의존하지 말고, 최소한의 환경을 직접 구성해보자
+This boilerplate was created for the purpose of studying how to configure React + TypeScript environment without using CRA.

+So there may be some shortcomings

 ## install

+> npx create-dd-app {APP_NAME}